seas-cs32/chap09/README.md

 `bf_strmatch*.py`: Two different Python implementations of a brute-force algorithm for string matching.

+`test.txt`: A short text file on which we time the two implementations of brute-force string matching.

 `cmp_bf_times.py`: A script that times our two brute-force implementations on the example input `JustDavid.txt`.

 `JustDavid.txt`: A reasonably long input that allows us to compare our two brute-force implementations.